hundredrabbits/thebook/north_pacific_logbook.md

 ## Pasta salad with mustard dressing {#mustard}

-In this recipe I used whole-grain mustard, also known as 'grainy' mustard due to the precense of whole mustard seeds.
+In this recipe I used whole-grain mustard, also known as 'grainy' mustard due to the presence of whole mustard seeds.
 It's a good idea to prepare jars while still in port, and then you'll have plenty of mustard for the passage.
 We picked up seeds while in Fiji, and have been preparing our own mustard ever since.
 See following recipe for instructions.

 Ingredients
 -----------------------   ----------